 Tonsil, Adenoid, and Ear Tube Surgery: Anesthesia

-Anesthesia is medication that allows your child to sleep through surgery.
+Anesthesia is medicine that lets your child sleep during surgery.
 It is given by a trained specialist called an anesthesiologist or nurse anesthetist.
-This health professional will also closely monitor your child during the procedure.
+This healthcare provider will talk with you before your child's surgery.
+He or she will also closely watch your child during the procedure.

 How anesthesia works

-When it is time for surgery, your child will be given sleep-inducing gas through a mask.
-After he or she falls asleep, an intravenous (IV) line may be started in your child’s arm or hand.
+When it's time for surgery, your child will be given medicine through a mask.
+This will put your child to sleep.
+After your child falls asleep, an IV (intravenous) line may be started in the arm or hand.
 The IV line is a thin tube that provides medicines and fluids during surgery.
 IV lines are rarely used for ear tube surgery.

-Sam goes to the room where he will have his operation.
-In this room, Sam sees big machines and lights.
-He hears some loud beeps.
-The healthcare providers are there with Sam.
+Your child will be taken to the room where the surgery will be done.
+In this room, your child will see big machines and lights.
+There will also be some loud beeps.
+The healthcare providers will be there with your child.

-The sleep healthcare provider puts a mask over 4-year-old Sam’s mouth and nose.
-Sam will breathe in (inhale) a special gas or vapor that helps him fall asleep.
+The sleep healthcare provider will put a mask over your child’s mouth and nose.
+Your child will breathe in (inhale) a special gas or vapor that helps them fall asleep.